jarqprog/ToDo-MVC/README.md

 Works in terminal.

 MVC pattern:
-  controller takes data from Model, creates own Views (using data module) for varied User actions. controller takes input from User, affects on Model and calls specific View to display result in terminal.
+  \ncontroller takes data from Model, creates own Views (using data module) for varied User actions.
+  \ncontroller takes input from User, affects on Model and calls specific View to display result in terminal.

 Start program with main.py file.
 ------------